 Trigger Term Quality | Excellent coverage of natural terms users would say: 'TypeScript', 'TS', 'types', 'generics', 'type inference', 'type guards', 'removing any types', 'strict typing', 'type errors', 'infer', 'extends', 'conditional types', 'mapped types', 'template literal types', 'branded/opaque types', and specific utility types like 'Partial', 'Record', 'ReturnType', 'Awaited'. | 3 / 3 |

-Distinctiveness Conflict Risk | Clearly scoped to TypeScript's type system specifically, not general TypeScript development or general coding.
-The focus on generics, type guards, utility types, and compiler errors creates a distinct niche unlikely to conflict with broader coding or JavaScript skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Clearly scoped to TypeScript's type system specifically, with distinct triggers like generics, type guards, utility types, and branded types that are unlikely to conflict with general coding or JavaScript skills. | 3 / 3 |

 Total | 12 / 12 Passed |